rvmakvana1/python-ai-automation-projects/WhatsApp-AI-Agency-Bot/README.md

 ---

-## 🏗️ System Architecture & User Flow
+## 🏗️ System Architecture: How It Works
-1.  **Multi-Lingual Onboarding:** Dynamic adaptation to Gujarati, Hindi, or English based on user preference.
+1.  **Multi-Lingual Onboarding:** The bot greets the user and dynamically adapts to Gujarati, Hindi, or English based on user preference.
-2.  **Smart Sales Funnel:** A state-machine-driven flow collects business details interactively.
+2.  **Smart Sales Funnel:** A state-machine-driven conversational flow interactively collects business details (Name, Number, Address, Tagline).
 3.  **Hybrid Prompt Injection:** User details are mapped to an optimized master dictionary of 85+ photorealistic scene descriptions.
-4.  **Dual-Engine Generation:** Passes the prompt to Engine A (API) or Engine B (Playwright) to secure the visual asset.
+4.  **Dual-Engine Generation:** The system passes the prompt to Engine A (API) or Engine B (Playwright) to secure the blank visual asset.
-5.  **Typography Overlay:** Injects flawless text layers onto the AI background.
+5.  **Typography Overlay:** The custom Python engine injects flawless text layers (Contact info, Branding) onto the generated AI background.
-6.  **WhatsApp Delivery & Monetization:** Delivers the asset via Meta Cloud API, followed by an automated ₹499/year subscription pitch and UPI QR code.
+6.  **WhatsApp Delivery & Monetization:** The final HD asset is delivered via Meta Cloud API, followed by an automated ₹499/year subscription pitch and a UPI QR code for payment.

 ---